josbouten/bioplot/README.md

 Linux
 -----
 You need to have python2.7.x installed.
-On most linux systems this is the case.
+On most linux systems this is already the case.
+I tried it on Ubuntu 14.04 and it worked like a charm.
-Then install matplotlib and some other modules using:
+First install git, matplotlib and some other modules using:

 <code>$ sudo apt-get install python-matplotlib python-numpy python-scipy git</code>

-I tried it on Ubuntu 14.04 and it worked like a charm.
 Next, install bioplot using either git:

 <code>$ git clone https://www.github.com/josbouten/bioplot.git</code>